DracoBlue/Craur/README.md

 ## Changelog

 - 1.0-dev
+  - added bootstrap_for_test.php, so we can properly fail on warnings/assertions
   - added `Craur#getValues` to return multiple paths at once
   - split up the tests into separate files
   - added Makefile (do `make test` to execute tests)